Africa, there is no where else like it. And you will have an extraordinary experience on this program

-The most heartwarming time will be the week working at a village kindergarten/créche.
-You will build new classrooms, soup kitchens, water catchments etc. for the children.
-You will help to feed, educate and care for them.
+The most heartwarming time will be the week at a village kindergarten/creche.
+You will help to feed, educate and care for the children.
 We have worked with three different communities and helped over 250 children.
-You will meet amazing people who share your desire to really make a difference.
-There are few opportunities in any volunteer work abroad program that offer an emotionally fulfilling and satisfying experience like this.
+You will meet amazing people who share your desires and interests.
+There are few opportunities that offer an emotionally fulfilling and satisfying experience like this.

-The east coast, where you can be part of our international volunteer program, is a hot-spot for nature lovers with lions, elephants, rhinos, hippos, and a coastal wet-land teeming with bird life.
+The east coast is a hot-spot for nature lovers with lions, elephants, rhinos, hippos, and a coastal wet-land teeming with bird life.
 Some of South Africa’s most famous game parks with safari and lodge accommodation are located in this area.You will experience the real Africa living deep in the heart of a game reserve being surrounded by giraffes, warthogs and impalas and bonfires under the magnificent African starry night.

 The east coast is traditional Zulu country and you will learn Zulu, watch Zulu dancing and a weapons fighting display.
 You will meet a traditional Sangorma (medicine-man), try Zulu beer, take a cruise among hundreds of hippos and crocodiles and, if you choose, you can even go horse riding in the national park where your horse may get up close and personal with the local zebras.